 -

-claim wages retroactively
+claim back pay retroactively

 -

-receive the statutory increase
+receive a statutory increase

 -